311labs/django-jestit/taskit/README.md

 ### Publishing a Task

-The `taskit.publish_task` function is used to publish a task to a specified channel with the necessary data.
+The `taskit.publish` function is used to publish a task to a specified channel with the necessary data.

 - **channel**: The channel to which the task will be published.
 It determines the workers that will pick up the task for execution.
 - **function**: A string that provides the path to the function to be executed, e.g., `'my_module.my_function'`.